Last Updated on

 - Even though biking around is much more fun, walking around the island is possible.

-- Save time by booking your advance ticket for Chichu Art Museum and choose 11:00 am time frame because it will allow sufficient time travelling from Miyanoura Port to Chichu Art Museum on an electric bike.
+- Save time by booking your advance ticket for Chichu Art Museum and choose 11:00 am time frame because it gives you sufficient time to walk from Miyanoura Port to Chichu Art Museum.

 - The last two ferries back to Uno Port are 5:35 pm and 7:02 pm.